-Satisfactory Academic Progress for the Part-time MBA Program
+Satisfactory Academic Progress for the Evening & Weekend MBA Program

 Effective July 1, 2011

-Federal regulations require all recipients of federal financial aid (for Part-Time MBA students at Kellogg, this includes Federal Direct Stafford Loans-both subsidized and unsubsidized and Federal Direct Graduate PLUS Loans) to maintain satisfactory academic progress in their program of study.
+Federal regulations require all recipients of federal financial aid (for Evening & Weekend MBA Program students, this includes Federal Direct Stafford Loans-both subsidized and unsubsidized and Federal Direct Graduate PLUS Loans) to maintain satisfactory academic progress in their program of study.
 It is also the University’s expectation that students will make progress towards completion of their degree in which they are enrolled.
 These requirements apply to students for all quarters of enrollment within the academic year, even if no financial aid was granted for that quarter of enrollment.

 - By maintaining a cumulative Grade Point Average (GPA) of 2.0 or higher on a 4.0 scale.